rinnifox/GEODES/README.md

 should be chosen with caution as currently the clean installation of DSSP 4.0.4 (intended for Ubuntu 22.04) does not work properly.
 It might be working on other versions though.

 Additionally one may need KPAX software for providing user settings for protein helices borders: http://kpax.loria.fr/

+GEODES package can be installed by running this command from the root of the repository:

+`pip install .`

 ## Usage